htjb/htjb.github.io/awards.md

 ## Awards

+- **Fitzwilliam Society Trust Research Fund 2022:** Financial support to help attend and present at the 5th Global 21-cm Workshop.
 - **Fitzwilliam College Student Opportunities Award 2022:** Financial support awarded to help attend and present at a conference.
 - **Fitzwilliam College Senior Scholarship 2022:** Financial support in